NeshHari/XMonad/README.md

     fromTop = (1 - height) / 2
 ```
 ## MyScratchpads.hs
-Scratchpads can be considered floating windows that are hidden and shown as necessary.
-I use it for running quick terminal commands via Alacritty instead of my main terminal Kitty.
-The reason is that scratchpads are dependent on WM_CLASS.
-If a terminal (e.g., kitty) is already open, and one toggles a scratchpad with the same WM_CLASS "kitty", XMonad may hide the tiled window instead.
+Scratchpads are a useful feature in XMonad that allow users to temporarily hide and show floating windows as needed.
+One common use case for scratchpads is running quick terminal commands through a terminal emulator such as Alacritty, rather than the primary terminal (e.g. Kitty) that is already open.
+This is because scratchpads are dependent on the WM_CLASS property of a window, and if a terminal with the same WM_CLASS as a scratchpad (e.g. "kitty") is already open, XMonad may hide the tiled window instead of the scratchpad.

+The code snippet below illustrates an example of how to define and manage scratchpads using the NamedScratchpad module from the xmonad-contrib package.
+The example defines two scratchpads, "quick commands" and "glava", and assigns them specific spawn and find commands.
+This allows the user to easily toggle these scratchpads using the defined hotkeys.
 ```haskell
 module Custom.MyScratchpads where